Elevating e-Commerce: Redefining Global CX at Farfetch

 Outcome Overview:

-The outcome was a suite of white-glove services tested and launched as part of Conversational Commerce that leveraged the strengths of each team to help customers gain styling advice, access hard-to-find products, and manage their purchasing journey with high confidence and minimal friction.
-The results showed increased loyalty program engagement, higher repurchase rates and increased revenue.
+The outcome was a suite of white-glove services launched under the Conversational Commerce program, enabling customers to receive styling advice, access hard-to-find products, and manage complex purchases with confidence and minimal friction.

 Select Customer Experience Outcomes:

-Expansion of service (chat) channels, enabling asynchronous communication - meeting preferences across a broader customer demographic.
+Expansion of asynchronous service channels, meeting customer preferences across a broader demographic

 Business Impact:

-Recovery of lost NPS pts & 2 pt increase on Trust Pilot
+Recovery of lost NPS pts & 2 pt Trust Pilot Score increase

-Uplift in repurchase rate for customers participating in new styling services
+12% Uplift in repurchase rate for participating customers